adieunix/wiihacks-wiki/wiki/faqs/faqs.md

 ### Is there a way to transfer all the stuff on my Wii itself?

-  * No. All stuff installed to the actual Wii memory will need to be re-installed.
+  * No. All software installed to the actual Wii memory will need to be re-installed.

 ----